lingw2019s/100-days-of-code/log.md

 ### Day 4: May 4, Monday
 **Today's Progress**:
 1. Learn onClick attribute of a HTML element,
-2. relationship among event, event listener, and event handler.
+2. Relationship among event, event listener, and event handler.
 3. when to use onClick and when to use addEventListener(click, function)

 ### Day 5: May 5, Tuesday